ga4gh/vrs/docs/source/impl-guide/index.rst

 Implementation Guide
 !!!!!!!!!!!!!!!!!!!!

-This section discusses topics relevant to implementations of the VR Specification.
+This section describes the data and algorithmic components that are required for implementations of the VR Specification.

-* :ref:`data-proxy`: All implementations will require access to sequences and sequence accessions.
-The Data Proxy section provides guidance on the abstract functionality that is required in order to implement VR.
+* :ref:`required-data`: All implementations will require access to sequences and sequence accessions.
+The Required External Data section provides guidance on the abstract functionality that is required in order to implement VR.
 * :ref:`normalization`: Expands Alleles to the maximal region of representational ambiguity.
 (Conventional left and right shuffling is insufficient for compliance with the specification.)